Freeze-casting: Overview

 where Δσ is the change in free energy of the particle, σps is the surface potential between the particle and interface, σpl is the potential between the particle and the liquid phase and σsl is the surface potential between the solid and liquid phases.
 This expression is valid at low solidification velocities, when the system is shifted only slightly from equilibrium.
 At high solidification velocities, kinetics must also be taken into consideration.
 There will be a liquid film between the front and particle to maintain constant transport of the molecules which are incorporated into the growing crystal.
 When the front velocity increases, this film thickness (d) will decrease due to increasing drag forces.
 A critical velocity (vc) occurs when the film is no longer thick enough to supply the needed molecular supply.
 At this speed the particle will be engulfed.
 Most authors express vc as a function of particle size where $v_c \propto \tfrac{1}{R}$.
 The transition from a porous R (lamellar) morphology to one where the majority of particles are entrapped occurs at vc, which is generally determined as:

 where a0 is the average intermolecular distance of the molecule that is freezing within the liquid, d is the overall thickness of the liquid film, η is the solution viscosity, R is the particle radius and z is an exponent that can vary from 1 to 5.
-As expected, we see that vc decreases as particle radius R goes up.
+As expected, vc decreases as particle radius R goes up.

 Waschkies et al. studied the structure of dilute to concentrated freeze-casts from low (< 1 μm s−1) to extremely high (> 700 μm s−1) solidification velocities.
 From this study, they were able to generate morphological maps for freeze-cast structures made under various conditions.
 Maps such as these are excellent for showing general trends, but they are quite specific to the materials system from which they were derived.
 For most applications where freeze-casts will be used after freezing, binders are needed to supply strength in the green state.
 The addition of binder can significantly alter the chemistry within the frozen environment, depressing the freezing point and hampering particle motion leading to particle entrapment at speeds far below the predicted vc.
 Assuming, however, that we are operating at speeds below vc and above those which produce a planar front, we will achieve some cellular structure with both ice-crystals and walls composed of packed ceramic particles.
 The morphology of this structure is tied to some variables, but the most influential is the temperature gradient as a function of time and distance along the freezing direction.